Presidential candidates look to power companies created under the 1930s New Deal to solve a 21st century issue for rural Americans.

 With broadband becoming as essential as running water, communities like the ones served by Wood's co-op say they need access to high-speed broadband to improve people's daily lives and provide a standard of living equal to that of urban and suburban parts of the country.
 It's a problem that spans the country from Oklahoma to New Hampshire.

 The federal government has already spent billions of dollars trying to fix this problem.
-But there are the digital divide in rural America..
+But there are still huge swaths of the country that are unserved.
 In recent years, there's been a growing trend among electric co-ops, which electrified these same rural parts of the country in the 1930s and 1940s, to do it again for broadband.
-And now, as politicians from the left and right see the issue as a way to appeal to rural voters, some are also catching onto the idea that rural co-ops could be the answer to finally bridge
+And now, as politicians from the left and right see the issue as a way to appeal to rural voters, some are also catching onto the idea that rural co-ops could be the answer to finally bridge the digital divide in rural America.

 A campaign issue